MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/defender-endpoint-false-positives-negatives.md

 ## Confirm your software uses EV code signing

 As explained in the blog, [Partnering with the industry to minimize false positives](https://www.microsoft.com/security/blog/2018/08/16/partnering-with-the-industry-to-minimize-false-positives), digital signatures help to ensure the software integrity.
 The reputation of digital certificates also plays a role in whether software is considered suspicious or not a threat.
 By using a reputable certificate, developers can reduce the chances of their software being detected as malware.
+Extended validation (EV) code signing is a more advanced version of digital certificates and requires a more rigorous vetting and authentication process.

 *Some info is available here: https://docs.microsoft.com/windows-hardware/drivers/dashboard/get-a-code-signing-certificate*